Powered by SchoolDash

 Eltham Hill, London SE9 5EE

-Particular strengths include Destinations, Sixth form, Attendance and Representation.
+Particular strengths include Sixth form, Destinations, Disadvantaged pupils and Representation.
 Relative weaknesses include Admissions, Environment and Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.